Read this fact sheet on why we still need the Affordable Care Act. (PDF)

 The Affordable Care Act is the nation’s health reform law enacted in March 2010.
-The law aims to reform both our private and public health insurance systems, in order to expand coverage to 24 million Americans by 2023.
+The law aims to reform both our private and public health insurance systems.
+Since it was enacted, it has helped about 20 million people get health insurance.
 Among the law's many goals: increase benefits and lower costs for consumers, provide new funding for public health and prevention, bolster our health care and public health workforce and infrastructure, foster innovation and quality in our system, and more.
 The ACA is threatened with repeal, however.

-There are many reasons health reform is critically needed in the U.S., including:
+There are many reasons why the ACA is still critically needed in the U.S., including:

 - Unsustainable spending: Health care spending represented 17.5 percent of our gross domestic product in 2014.

 - Health disparities: While inequities related to income and access to coverage exist across demographic lines, population-based disparities are impossible to deny.

 The ACA is an important step forward.
 By making health coverage more affordable and accessible and thus increasing the number of Americans with coverage, by funding community-based public health and prevention programs, and by supporting research and tracking on key health measures, the ACA can help begin to reduce disparities, improve access to preventive care, improve health outcomes and reduce the nation’s health spending.